Kongduino/tinyGS/README.md

 # OTA update and Auto Tuning

-Once your Ground Station is alive and connected it can be automagically updated with the last version by the server via [OTA](https://github.com/G4lile0/tinyGS/wiki/OTA-Update).
+Once your Ground Station is alive and connected, it can be automagically updated with the last version by the server via [OTA](https://github.com/G4lile0/tinyGS/wiki/OTA-Update).

-Also the Ground stations can be remote configured automagically ([Auto Tuning](https://github.com/G4lile0/tinyGS/wiki/Radio-Tuning-Guide)) to be able to hear the next satellite pass with the correct settings.
+Also, the Ground stations can be remotely configured automagically ([Auto Tuning](https://github.com/G4lile0/tinyGS/wiki/Radio-Tuning-Guide)) to be able to hear the next satellite pass with the correct settings.

-Both systems are optional and you can opt-out at your Ground Station configuration, for example if you want to only support one specific satellite.
+Both systems are optional and you can opt out in your Ground Station configuration, for example if you want to only support one specific satellite.
 But we recommend activating both to maintain the network health.

 # Community

 We are using Telegram as the main communication channel for the project.
-There are also two channels where you can subscribe and be updated automátically whenever a new packet is received by the network from the Satellite.
+There are also two channels that you can subscribe to and be updated automatically whenever a new packet is received by the network from the Satellite.

 - [Main community chat](https://t.me/joinchat/DmYSElZahiJGwHX6jCzB3Q)
 - [Data channel](https://t.me/tinyGS_Telemetry) station status and received packets